ioanasilas/sorting_benchmarking/README.md

 `/path/to/your/project` should be adjusted to the actual project path.
 This command should be executed in the Unix terminal where main.py will be run.
 For a persistent setup, add this line to the shell's startup file (e.g., .bashrc or .bash_profile).

 ### Running `main.py`
+First, ensure you are in the project's root directory where main.py is located.
 After setting up the environment, main.py can be executed directly from the terminal.
 The script requires a command-line argument specifying the type of list data:
 ```bash
 python3 main.py [type]
 ```
 Here, [type] can be replaced with random, ordered, reversed, partial, or duplicated, depending on the desired benchmarking scenario.
-After running `main.py`, a new directory will be created where the 2 csv files will be outputted.
-The summary_csv file is created after the script finishes, while the detailed_csv is created dynamically.
+After running `main.py`, a new directory will be created where the 2 csv files will be outputted:
+- summary_csv: Generated after the script completes.
+- detailed_csv: Created dynamically during the script's execution.

 Just a heads up, be prepared for varying execution times: